Financial Hardship Due to COVID-19

 Heartland Bank remains committed to our customers in this trying time.
 Find information about specific account types below, or call our Customer Care Center toll-free at 888-897-2276 to be connected with a representative.

-The Internal Revenue Service (IRS) has published detailed information on Economic Impact Payments.
+The Internal Revenue Service (IRS) has published detailed information on Economic Impact Payments sent in spring 2020.
 Click here to learn what you need to know.

 For questions about your accounts, including fees, contact your local branch.

 If you're experiencing financial hardship due to COVID-19, you may be eligible for payment deferments.
 To speak to a specialist and learn about your options, call us toll-free at 888-897-2276.

 See your statement for an important message.
 Please call 888-897-2276 with any questions.

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act includes several provisions that make temporary changes to the federal laws governing IRAs and workplace retirement plans in an effort to provide greater flexibility to those struggling financially due to this pandemic.
 See the PDFs linked below for further information.

 Heartland Bank remains committed to the communities in which we work and live.
 In these unprecedented times we know now more than ever that we must continue to serve our clients who rely on us as a trusted partner and resource.

 Small Business Association (SBA) Low-Interest Loans